 The members of the Group Executive Board are entitled to a variable performance-related salary component which represents 70% of the base salary if objectives are achieved in full (performance-related bonus).
 The amount of the performance-related component paid out depends on the extent to which the targets are achieved, as set by the Compensation Committee, taking into account the performance evaluation by the CEO.
-If targets are exceeded, up to 130% of the performance-related bonus may be paid.
+If targets are exceeded, the performance-related bonus may amount to no more than 130% of the target bonus.
 The maximum performance-related salary component is thus limited to 91% of the base salary.
-This ensures that the performance-related salary component does not exceed the annual base salary, even taking account of the market value of the component paid in shares.
+This ensures that the performancerelated salary component does not exceed the annual base salary, even taking account of the market value of the component paid in shares.